Jackson Health System

-Jackson Health System in Miami, Florida is a nonprofit academic medical system in Miami, Florida.
-Governed by the Public Health Trust, a team of citizen volunteers acting on behalf of the Miami-Dade Board of County Commissioners, Jackson Health System offers Miami-Dade County residents health services based on financial need.
+Jackson Health System is a nonprofit academic medical system in Miami, Florida.
+It is Governed by the Public Health Trust (a team of citizen who volunteer and act on behalf of the Miami-Dade Board of County Commissioners).
+Its services include offering, Miami-Dade County's residents, health services based on financial need.

-Jackson Health System consists of its centerpiece, Jackson Memorial Hospital; Jackson South Medical Center, Jackson North Medical Center, Holtz Children’s Hospital, Jackson Rehabilitation Hospital, Jackson Behavioral Health Hospital, a network of UHealth Jackson Urgent Care centers, multiple primary care, and specialty care centers; two long-term care nursing facilities; and a team of Corrections Health Services clinics.
-A new Jackson West Medical Center campus is under development in Doral, Florida.
+Jackson Health System consists of the following resources: